 - The HOOKS that persuade them to convert

 Read ahead for a step-by-step overview of user-driven analysis.
 We’ve also slimmed this information down into a handy one-page checklist that you can immediately download (click on this link or on the image below) and start following.

 A note about tools

-You can use the all-in-one tools from Hotjar to run your user-driven analysis (we have a free forever version), but you can just as easily rely on similar services.
+You can use the behavior and feedback tools from Hotjar o run your user-driven analysis (we have a free forever version), but you can just as easily rely on similar services.
 The point here is helping you perform a few user-driven actions—how you choose to do it is entirely up to you 🙂

 Step 1: find what drives people to your website